 User engagement was carried out several years ago.
 There are plans to conduct another round of user engagement ahead of the next publication in 2024.
 Users of Profitability of UK Companies data with questions or feedback are also encouraged to email the profitability inbox.

 Accessibility and clarity

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)
 Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
-Our website also offers users the option to download the narrative in PDF format.
 In some instances other software may be used, or may be available on request.
 Available formats for content published on our website but not produced by us, or referenced on our website but stored elsewhere, may vary.
 For further information please refer to the contact details at the beginning of this report.

 For information regarding conditions of access to data, please refer to the following links:

-In addition to this Quality and Methodology Information, basic quality information relevant to each release is available in the quality and methodology section of the Profitability of UK companies statistical bulletin.Back to table of contents
+In addition to this Quality and Methodology Information, basic quality information relevant to each release is available in the Measuring the data section of the Profitability of UK companies statistical bulletin.Back to table of contents

 Office for National Statistics (ONS), released 3 November 2023, ONS website, methodology, Profitability of UK companies Quality and Methodology Information